Library: Policy

 (b) Timing.
 A member may file a grievance, orally or in writing, at any time.

 (c) Provider's and authorized representative's right to file a grievance.
 A provider or an authorized representative may file a grievance on behalf of a member, provided that the provider or authorized representative has obtained the member's written consent to do so.
-The authorized representative of a deceased member's estate may also be a party to the litigation of a grievance, as applicable.
+The authorized representative of a deceased member's estate may also be a party to the resolution of a grievance, as applicable.

 (d) Clinical expertise in a grievance decision.
 When a grievance involves clinical issues or is related to a denial of an expedited resolution of an appeal, the decision maker(s) of such a grievance will have clinical expertise as discussed at OAC 317:2-3-6.